kabisa/maji/project_template/README.md

 ### General

 * Node.js >=6 + NPM, for the build system
-* Chrome v59.x or higher to run the tests headless.
-You might need install it from the [beta channel](https://www.google.com/chrome/browser/beta.html).
+* Chrome v59.x or higher to run the tests headless
 * Java 8 (or higher) to run the end-to-end tests (it powers the selenium server)

 ### iOS